Motion-Controller/prj_UPA_minimal/README.md

 ----

-In device manager AVRISP mkII should appear under libusb (...and not under Jungo) as below:
+In device manager AVRISP mkII should appear not under Jungo, but under libusb as below:

 <img
 src="doc/21B.JPG"